 Evening: At leisure.

 Activity note: The moderately challenging walk to the waterfalls covers approximately 3 miles.
-Participants should wear closed-toe hiking footwear as the trail is rugged and on an incline.
+Participants should wear closed-toe hiking footwear, with lug soles, as the trail is rugged and on an incline.
+Rain may cause trails to become muddy--increasing the hike's level of difficulty.
+Trekking poles are strongly recommended.
 Participants interested in enjoying spa treatments at the hotel during free time should make advance appointments.
 Spa services are at an additional cost.

 Breakfast: At the hotel.